-The historical sales to the South Coast System, including a year forecast, from the Amanzimtoti WTP illustrates an AADD demand of 6.1 Me/day (Figure 11.40).
-The sales are up from 4.9 Me/day over the past year.
-This may be attributed to reduced raw water inflows to the WTP during the construction period of the replacement pipeline from Nungwane Dam.
-Construction has been completed and the new pipeline was commissioned during September 2019.
+The historical sales to the South Coast System, including a year forecast, from the Amanzimtoti WTP illustrates an AADD demand of 13.0 Me/day (Figure 11.55).
+The sales are up from 6.1 Me/day over the past year.
+This may be attributed to increased raw water inflows to the WTP since the commissioning of the replacement pipeline from Nungwane Dam.
+The new pipeline was commissioned during September 2019.